DEVELOPMENT OF TRAINING FRAMEWORK

 The ‘Trial’ component of Youth Jobs PaTH provides young people with voluntary internship opportunities to help them gain real work experience in Australian businesses.

 Employers can trial a young person in an internship for between 4 and 12 weeks to see how they fit into the team and if they are suitable for ongoing employment.
 Interns are unpaid by the business and receive a fortnightly incentive paid by the government.

 The business receives an upfront payment of $1000 in recognition of the costs of hosting the internship.
-Additionally, the intern is covered by insurance paid by the Government through the Department of Jobs and Small Business.
+Additionally, the intern is covered by insurance paid by the Government through the Department of Education, Skills and Employment.
 If our client is offered ongoing employment after the placement, your businesses may also be eligible for a wage subsidy.